-The 12 disciples of Jesus namely Peter, Andrew, James, John, Philip, Bartholomew, Thomas, Matthew, James, Thaddaeus, Simon the Zealot, and Judas Iscariot are names that have been closely associated with the Savior’s teaching since the earliest days of Christianity.
+Jesus’ 12 disciples in order are Peter, Andrew, James, John, Philip, Bartholomew, Thomas, Matthew, James, Thaddaeus, Simon the Zealot, and Judas Iscariot are names that have been closely associated with the Savior’s teaching since the earliest days of Christianity.
 Listed below are the 12 apostles and their descriptions:

 Peter, also called Simon Peter, was a fisherman.
 He was a married disciple.
 He was known to be the leader among the 12 disciples.
-We know him as the disciple who denied Jesus three times (Luke 22:54-62).
-Peter was also the one Jesus asked to feed His sheep when He appeared to the disciples after His death and met them in Galilee (John 21:17).
+We know Simon, called Peter, as the disciple who denied Jesus three times (Luke 22:54-62).
+Peter was also the one Jesus asked to feed His sheep when Jesus appeared to the disciples after His death and met them in Galilee (John 21:17).